Introduction to Tax Reform

 - Corporate Income: This type of strategy is used in order to implement multiple changes in the way in which the administration of the corporate income tax takes place.

 - Other Proposals: This type of strategy paves ways for new types of taxes in order to replace the existing taxes or supplementing them.
-The examples of the tax reforms include consumption taxes and carbon taxes.
+Examples of the tax reforms include consumption taxes and carbon taxes.

 The impact of tax reform is such that it creates winners and losers.
 This is highly due to the fact that tax reform demands alterations in the pattern of the tax system.
 By restricting tax allowances and exemptions, it is not always necessary that all the taxpayers whether an individual or a company is going to derive benefits from revised tax rates.
 However, it has both negative and positive effects on the economy of a country.